willy2kle2/vuex-table/README.md

 # vuex-table

-> Vuex-table is Vue component created in order to easily fit in any Vue (even with Vuex) project.
+> Vuex-table is a Vue component created in order to easily fit in any Vue (even with Vuex) project.
 > It consists on a table representation of informations whose data can be provided both from frontend or backend.

 ## Features